DFE-Digital/npq-registration/docs/analytics_export.md

 * `BIGQUERY_PROJECT_ID` contains the GCP BigQuery project ID
 * `BIGQUERY_TABLE_NAME` contains the name of the table to write to - set to `events`
-* `GOOGLE_CLOUD_CREDENTIALS` contains the GCP service account credentials in JSON format, set by the infra team
+* `GOOGLE_CLOUD_CREDENTIALS` contains the GCP service account credentials in JSON format, already set by the infra team via terraform

 ## Review apps